0uterloper/what-is-a-website/data/tryna make a website.md

 and uh, voila!
 These were the necessary changes to migrate this page (points demo thing) from statebus v6 to v7.
 Onward to integrating points~

+### More statebus
+- Wanted to make a textarea not have a border on focus.
+Good solution from StackOverflow: `textarea:focus { outline: none; }`
+	- Problem is it's a new style rule, which afaict is not supported in the statebus client libs.
+	- Easy solution is to use CSS, but noting here that I would've preferred to do this in the coffeescript code if it were possible
+		- Note: to add CSS classes it's `className` instead of `class`

 ## Points bs
 - Add `<script src="https://braid.org/point.js"></script>` into head of HTML
 	- Immediately get